 I do not recommend employing tap water if you do not have a way to measure the water quality of tap water.
 The dissolved solids in the water can build up in the soil and harm your plant substantially.
 Instead, employ pure distilled water, reverse osmosis water, or rainwater.
 Those three water types are completely safe for Venus flytraps.
 In a later section of this article, I give more information about these three water types and where to obtain them.
 Keep on reading for more information.

 Employing a TDS meter to measure the tap water quality is very easy.
 You dip the tool into the water and read the result.
 If you think employing tap water might be a good option for you, get a TDS meter, and verify the results.
-You can follow this linkOpens in a new tab. to Amazon to see some options.
+You can follow this link to Amazon to see some options.
 All of them are fairly inexpensive (less than 15 dollars).

 Can I Use Boiled Tap Water for Venus Flytraps?